Mica-labs/MICA/README.md

 </br>

-The easiest way to start using MICA is through its local GUI frontend, MICA Workbench:
+The easiest way to start is through MICA Workbench,  a local GUI frontend:

 ```bash
 # Install dependencies